shadowlord1012/Jarvis/README.md

 Whisper - > TTS

-Maria DB -> Working on getting it to have its own Database for Queries to lessen the load when accessing the LLM (Helps
+Maria DB -> Working on getting it to have its own Database for Queries to lessen the load when accessing the LLM
-              Reduce the number of tokens if the question that is being asked.)

 100% LOCAL Can use the Eleven Labs API id needed but not required.